-The following is an analysis of Canadian dollar equivalent of financial assets and liabilities that are denominated in US dollars:
+The following is an analysis of financial assets and liabilities that are denominated in US dollars:

 Interest rate risk

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is exposed to interest rate risk on its cash equivalents as these instruments have original maturities of twelve months or less and are therefore exposed to interest rate fluctuations on renewal.
-A 1% change in market interest rates would have an impact on the Company’s net loss of $139,130 for the nine months ended September 30, 2019.
+The Company is exposed to interest rate risk on its cash equivalents as these instruments have original maturities of 12 months or less and are therefore exposed to interest rate fluctuations on renewal.
+A 1% change in market interest rates would have an impact on the Company’s net loss of $710,000 for the year ended December 31, 2020 (2019 - $65,000).

 Classification of financial instruments

-Financial assets included in the statement of financial position are as follows:
+Financial assets included in the consolidated statements of financial position are as follows:

-Financial liabilities included in the statement of financial position are as follows:
+Financial liabilities included in the consolidated statements of financial position are as follows:

-The fair value of the Company’s financial assets and liabilities approximates the carrying amount.
+The fair value of the Company’s financial assets and liabilities, other than the derivative liability which is measured at fair value, approximates the carrying amount.

 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are:

-The fair value of the derivative liability relating to the transferrable warrants was calculated using the quoted market price on the NASDAQ.
+The fair value of the derivative liability relating to the transferrable warrants was measured using the quoted market price on the Nasdaq.

-The fair value of the derivative liability relating to the non-transferrable warrants was calculated using the Black-Scholes Option Pricing Model using historical volatility as an estimate of future volatility.
-At September 30, 2019, if the volatility used was increased by 10% the impact would be an increase to the derivate liability of $544,540 with a corresponding increase in the comprehensive loss.
+The fair value of the derivative liability relating to the non-transferrable warrants was calculated using the Black-Scholes Option Pricing Model using historical volatility of comparable companies as an estimate of future volatility.
+At December 31, 2020, if the volatility used was increased by 10% the impact would be an increase to the derivative liability of $162,585 (2019 - $416,854) with a corresponding increase in loss and comprehensive loss.

 The entire disclosure for financial instruments and financial risk management.